 Q: What needs to be tracked when researchers share?

 A: While this depends on the specific project, generally data, code, compute environment and the results need to be tracked from concept to analysis.
 Tracking means recording who accessed what files when, specific configurations and dependencies, version history along with all metadata for compliance, security, and performance.

 Q: What needs to be reproduced to support collaborative research?

 A: Everything required to replay and reuse the exact data and analysis for the entire life of the project.
 This level of reproducibility makes it possible for both internal and external researchers to quickly and easily build on previous project assets and results.

 These three key criteria – shareability, traceability and reproducibility – are the foundation of the Code Ocean platform, specifically the Compute Capsules™.
 Compute Capsules are computational “apps” that enable seamless collaboration by allowing researchers to package code, data, the computing environment, and the results.
 These self-contained executable software packages can then be easily shared with and used by others without the need to install operating systems, libraries, and application packages in the correct versions on all computing machines.
 A simple click is enough to share a Compute Capsule with internal and external collaborators and facilitate high-throughput collaboration between bioinformaticians, computational researchers, and scientists with different specializations and varying software engineering/devops expertise all over the globe.

-In a soon to be published Code Ocean eBook titled “A Research Guide to High Throughput Collaboration”, we discuss the importance of shareability, traceability and reproducibility for speeding up time to discovery in more detail and provide concrete examples and use cases of how the Code Ocean platform can take collaboration from hassle to high-throughput.
+In the recently published Code Ocean eBook titled “The Three Cornerstones of High-Throughput Collaboration”, we discuss the importance of shareability, traceability and reproducibility for speeding up time to discovery in more detail and provide concrete examples and use cases of how the Code Ocean platform can take collaboration from hassle to high-throughput.